Let’s review the pros and cons of buying scrubs at a premium price and buying cheap scrubs.

 Are Cheap Scrubs as Good as Expensive Scrubs?

 If you’re in the market for nursing scrubs, there are a few things you should keep in mind.
-You could buy a bunch of cheap scrubs and save money, or invest in a couple pairs of finely-made scrubs that might look better and often last longer.
+You could buy a bunch of cheap scrubs and save money, or invest in a couple of pairs of finely-made scrubs that might look better and often last longer.

 Some of my best scrubs are not expensive- scrubs that aren’t necessarily top-quality but look decent, and with just a little extra care can last a while.